 The Electronic Psychological Testing and Intake Form

-Your appointment will be slotted for an hour.
-During your new patient intake, your patient care coordinator had you bookmark the url: morrisonclinic.com/mychart which will be used for your virtual visit.
-You will be walked through the simple and easy steps of checking in for the virtual visits.
+Your appointment will be slotted for an hour and always starts at morrisonclinic.com/mychart You will be walked through the simple and easy steps of checking in for the virtual visits.
 Like all appointments at Morrison Clinic you will complete an electronic lobby check in form prior to checking in for your virtual visit.
 This form will gather peritent medical information, vital signs, and if appropriate will also include additional psychological testing.
 Once submitted your check in is time stamped and then you will click on the button that takes you to the virtual visit lobby where you will wait for the medical provider to join the call.
 We recommend that you walk through these steps and verify your internet connection a week prior and a day prior to your appointment.
 We also recommend you start the check in process at least 20 minutes prior to your appointment start time so that you have time to trouble shoot any connection issues.

 Your Psychiatric Evaluation

-Your clinician will spend the first 15 minutes reviewing your intake, psychological testing, and your lobby check in form.
-They will then join the virtual visit session and you will spend the next 15-30 minutes focused on ruling out other psychiatric disorders.
+Prior to your psychiatric evaluation your clinician spends about 25 minutes reviewing and documenting the data from your new patient online intake and considering how the results of your psychological testing correspond to your intake.
+Your clinician will join the virtual visit session and you will spend about 35 minutes focused on ruling out other psychiatric disorders and determining your current diagnosis.
 Your clinician will ask you a bunch of nit picky questions in order to rule out the most common psychiatric illnesses.
 This helps narrow down your potential diagnosis.
 This is unusual as most psychiatric offices do not extensively screen clients, but instead focus on the presenting problem.
 At the Morrison Clinic we do not expect the client to understand how and why they feel the way they do.
 We feel it is our duty to rule out the most common potential causes of their symptoms.
 During your evaluation you will be screened for: major depressive disorder, generalized anxiety disorder, panic disorder, PTSD, OCD, bipolar disorder, ADHD , addictions, psychotic disorders, and eating disorders.
 After ruling out various illnesses you will have a more in depth discussion about your current symptoms and your goals for your treatment.

 Counseling and Education

-Your clinician spends the last 20-30 minutes counseling you about your diagnosis.
-At the Morrison clinic we feel it is important to take the time to educate patients.
+Your clinician spends the last ~20 minutes counseling you about psychotherapy treatment interventions tailored to your specific diagnosis.
+At the Morrison clinic we feel it is important to take the time to educate and counsel patients.
 We want you to understand the negative impact your illness has on your emotional and physical health.
 This includes education about medication options, expectations, and side effects.
 It also includes ways to improve your psychological health with coping skills, lifestyle changes, and therapy.
 Your clinician will also spend time educating you on your diagnosis.
 We want to you to leave your appointment with a better understanding of the impact it has had on various areas of your life.

 Follow up Appointments

-To wrap up your appointment we will schedule a medication management follow up appointment in 1-2 weeks.
+To wrap up your appointment we will schedule a medication management follow up appointment in 1-2 weeks with a virutal psychological testing appointment several days or a week prior to the medical appointment.
 Your medication management appointments will typically last 15-30 minutes.
 We will see most clients twice a month until there is significant and lasting improvement in their symptoms.
 However, we may need to see some clients on a weekly basis or even multiple times a week.
 Regardless, as your symptoms start to improve the time in between appointments is extended.
 Once you have achieved consistent stability your appointments will be quarterly.

 Coordination of Care